slawdog/FAQ-after-forks-and-alts/README.md

 Hey guys

 Lots of people sea-lioning nowadays.
 Here's an FAQ to lessen the exhaustion.
-A "dev" bountied it and never got back to me, but whatever.
-Enjoy.

 BTW, not a dev.
-Adding links now

 -----------------------------------------------------------